MicrosoftDocs/appcenter-docs/docs/sdk/push/react-native-ios.md

 > * [Unity Android](unity-android.md)
 > * [Unity iOS](unity-ios.md)
 > * [Unity Windows](unity-windows.md)

+> [!NOTE]
+> Starting with version 1.10.0, calling `push:didReceivePushNotification:` within a `UNUserNotificationCenterDelegate` is no longer necessary.
+If you implemented a `UNUserNotificationCenterDelegate` and are calling the `push:didReceivePushNotification:` callback, please refer to [the App Center SDK migration guide](migration/react-native-ios.md) to migrate your code.

 App Center Push enables you to send push notifications to users of your app from the App Center portal.